mayankrichu/mayankrichu.github.io/_posts/2023-05-23-Parallel-Processing-Python.md

 #### How can we implement concurrent functionalities in our programme?

-There are two simple techniques which we can use to implement parallel or concurrency.
+There are two simple techniques that can be used to implement parallelism or concurrency:

-1. Using Parellel processing
+1. Parallel processing
-2. Using Syncio
+2. Asyncio

-Both the approach is used slighly in different contexts.
+Both approaches are used slightly differently in various contexts.

-Parallel processing involves a task to be divided in to small sub tasks and implements the tasks concurrently.
-On the other hand using Asyncio we can concurrently execute different tasks concurrently.
+Parallel processing involves dividing a task into smaller subtasks and executing them concurrently.
+On the other hand, Asyncio allows for the concurrent execution of multiple tasks.

-For example, if you have thousand of rows to process then you can use parallel processing to divide the rows into sub rows and parallelly process them.
-On the other hand lets suppose we have a problem where we need to retrieve information from two different sources concurrently, then we can fetch the data through APIs using syncio in a synchronous manner.
+For example, if you have thousands of rows to process, you can use parallel processing to divide the rows into subrows and process them in parallel.
+On the other hand, if you need to retrieve information from two different sources concurrently, you can fetch the data through APIs using Asyncio in an asynchronous manner.